lindseystead/foodbank-checkin-portfolio/README.md

 **📄 Sample CSV File:** See [`docs/sample-appointments.csv`](docs/sample-appointments.csv) for an example CSV file format compatible with Link2Feed exports.
 All data is sanitized/anonymized for demonstration purposes.

+**⚠️ Note:** The sample CSV contains hardcoded dates (`2025-04-14`).
+To test the system, you must update all `Pick Up Date` values to match **today's date** before uploading.
+The system only allows check-ins for appointments scheduled for today.

 ---

 ## 🎮 Try It Out